jennnmarshall/readme-generator/README.md

 ****
 ## Installation

-more things

 ****
 ## Usage

-yup
+yep

 ****
 ## License

-Please refer to the license <a href="https://opensource.org/licenses/MIT">here</a>
+Please refer to the license <a href="https://opensource.org/licenses/Apache-2.0">here</a>

 ****
 ## Contributing

-uh huh
+nope

 ****
 ## Tests

-nope
+yes

 ****
 ## Questions

-If you have any questions regarding this project, please email me <a href="mailto:stuff">here!</a>
+If you have any questions regarding this project, please email me <a href="mailto:things">here!</a>
-Visit my <a href="https://www.github.com/things">Github profile!</a>
+Visit my <a href="https://www.github.com/jennnmarshall">Github profile!</a>